 The raw fruit is used to treat constipation and hemorrhoids.
 As such, it is not a good idea to consume too many persimmons at once as they can induce diarrhea.

-If cooked, fruit is used to treat diarrhea.
+If cooked, the fruit is used to treat diarrhea.
 The opposite effect of the raw and cooked fruit is due to the change in the osmotic balance.
-In the raw fruit, the sugar may loosen the bowels, where as in the cooked fruit, the tannin content may help with diarrhea.
+In the raw fruit, the sugar may loosen the bowels, whereas in the cooked fruit, the tannin content may help with diarrhea.

 To prepare, simply wash the fruit thoroughly and then there is a choice of how one wants to cut it.
 I typically recommend cutting it in half, from the bottom up.
 This way specifically because at the top, the fuyu has the vegetative sepal or calyx, which is pretty tightly fixed to the fruit.
 Hence, upon cutting it from the bottom up, when one gets to the top leafy part, you can break off one half of the fruit and then the leafy part is easy to break off the other half.